Óscar Rojas (Costa Rican footballer)

-Oscar Emilio Rojas Ruiz (born April 27, 1979 in San José) is a Costa Rican-Mexican naturalized football midfielder or forward, who last played for Municipal Grecia.
+Oscar Emilio Rojas Ruiz (born 27 April 1979 in San José) is a Costa Rican football midfielder or forward, who last played for Municipal Grecia.

 Club career

 Rojas made his professional debut in 1999 for Carmelita before moving abroad to play in the Primera División with La Piedad in the 2001 Invierno.
 He had a stint at second division Tigrillos de Nuevo León and has also played for Irapuato.

 He made his return to the Primera División in 2004, joining Dorados for the 2004 Apertura.
 He was a mainstay in midfield with the team, starting 16 of 17 games, and scoring three goals.
 Rojas subsequently moved to Veracruz in summer 2005 and Jaguares Chiapas in 2006.
 He remained with until the end of 2008, helping the club reach the playoff series twice.
 He left them for a brief spell at Morelia, then dropped into the second division to play for Mérida, Indios and Toros Neza before returning to Costa Rica with Herediano ahead of the 2012 Verano championship.